 This quick and easy vegan eggnog recipe comes together in just a few simple steps:

-- Pour in the liquor and add freshly grated nutmeg.
+Step 2: Simmer for 3 minutes to infuse the flavors, then add in the liquor and add freshly grated nutmeg.

 Store the eggnog in clean sealed jars or bottles.
 It will keep in a sealed container in the fridge for up to 5 days.